mchung94/pyramid-solver/README.md

 ## Requirements
 - ASDF for the system definition
 - FiveAM for running the tests
-- (Recommended) A Common Lisp implementation where 60-bit values (unsigned-byte 60) are fixnums.
-It could probably still work otherwise but I haven't tested it.
+- A Common Lisp implementation where 60-bit values (unsigned-byte 60) are fixnums
 - Most of the time, it needs a few hundred MB of RAM, but some decks use a few GB of RAM

-pyramid-solver is developed using LispWorks 7.0 64-bit on Windows but also tested with SBCL 1.3.14 64-bit on Linux.
+pyramid-solver is developed using LispWorks 7.0 64-bit on Windows but also tested with SBCL 1.3.18 64-bit.
 With SBCL, I had to start it with the --dynamic-space-size set to something large (a few GB) to avoid heap exhaustion on some decks.

 # Programming Notes
 The rest of this document contains information for other programmers about how this program works.

+## Design Priorities
+1. **Limited Scope** - pyramid-solver only tries to clear the 28 pyramid cards in the fewest number of steps.
+It does not try to maximize score or prioritize removing cards of a certain rank (Score and Card Challenges in Microsoft Solitaire Collection).
+I have created another project to handle those cases.
+2. **Correctness** - the solver must always find the shortest solution where one exists or else correctly report when it's impossible to remove all 28 pyramid cards.
+3. **Works on LispWorks and SBCL** - the solver doesn't need to be portable to every environment, but it must work on both LispWorks and SBCL 64-bit.
+4. **Speed** - try to find the solution as quickly as possible while still being correct and working on both LispWorks and SBCL.
+5. **Memory Usage** - minimize memory usage unless there's a significant speed boost to be gained by using more memory.
+It's common for reduced memory usage to increase speed as well.

+## Design Dictionary
+- **Rank**: card ranks are single characters, one of A 2 3 4 5 6 7 8 9 T J Q K.  Ranks are always uppercase.
+- **Suit**: card suits are single characters, one of c d h s.
+Suits are always lowercase.
+- **Card**: a two-letter string consisting of a rank followed by a suit.
+- **Card Value**: the numeric value of a card from its rank.
+Aces are always 1, Jacks are 11, Queens are 12, and Kings are 13.
+This is needed because you can remove pairs of cards that add up to 13, or remove Kings by themselves.
+- **Deck**: a deck is a list of cards containing one of each card in a standard 52-card deck.
+- **Pyramid**: the pyramid refers to the 28 cards on the table laid out in a pyramid formation.
+Microsoft Solitaire Collection calls this the table.
+Some other sources call this the tableau.
+- **Stock**: the stock initially contains the remaining 24 cards of the deck.
+The cards are face up but only the card on top is visible.
+Microsoft Solitaire Collection calls this the deck.
+- **Waste Pile**: the waste pile is initially empty, but cards can be taken from the stock and moved face up onto the top of the waste pile.
+When the stock is empty, the waste pile cards can be recycled (moved back into the stock pile) up to twice per game.
+- **Flags**: flags are integers representing bit fields.
+The nth bit of the integer represents whether or not the nth card in the deck exists or not.
+- **Indexes**: integer values referring to cards in the deck.
+Index N refers to the Nth card in the deck (counting starts from 0).
+- **Masks**: masks are integers representing bit fields.
+Masks are used to either single out cards you are looking for in the deck to check if they exist or not, or to remove cards from the deck.

 ## The Algorithm
-This program uses the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with a basic unwinnable state detection procedure.
-A lot of work went into lower-level optimizations, which I will explain below.
+This program uses the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) with an unwinnable state detection procedure.

 ### Heuristic Function
 For each step while playing the game, the heuristic function calculates an estimate of how many more steps are needed to win the game.
 The following calculation is [admissible](https://en.wikipedia.org/wiki/Admissible_heuristic) and [consistent](https://en.wikipedia.org/wiki/Consistent_heuristic):
 1. Count how many cards of each rank are on the table.
 2. Find the higher count of every matching rank pair.
 For example, if there are two Sixes and three Sevens on the table, the higher count is three, so it would take a minimum of three steps to remove all the Sixes and all the Sevens.
 Find the higher count for A/Q, 2/J, 3/T, 4/9, 5/8, and 6/7.
 3. Calculate the sum of the number of kings plus each of the six counts in step 2.
 This is the estimated number of steps to win the game.

-### Repeated State Avoidance
-pyramid-solver keeps a hash table of successor states it has seen during expansion and skips the same state if it sees it again, unless it has reached the same state with a shorter number of steps.
-Basically it's trying to filter out some non-optimal nodes before they are even added to the fringe.

 ### Unwinnable State Detection
 The actual code is faster with some precalculation, but the overall process to find out if a state is unwinnable is: